 But, if invasions and foreigners presented a risk to the city (and therefore the Temple and Israeli culture) why did God command that (see Leviticus 19:34)

 “The stranger who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the LORD your God“.

-This verse is often cited by Christians who would advocate for open borders.
-But, that’s not the end of the story.
-First of all, foreigners who lived with the Israelites or within Israelite communities were required to live as their hosts lived, including participating in the Israelite ceremonies, rituals, and celebrations.
+This ethic had its corresponding obligations: the foreigners who lived with the Israelites or within Israelite communities were to be required to live as their hosts lived, including participating in the Israelite ceremonies, rituals, and celebrations.
 In other words, to remain within the community and be treated as a native, the alien must adopt and live by Israeli values.
-In other words, only the alien who is willing to live by their host’s customs were to be permitted to dwell within the community (Exodus 12:49, Leviticus 24:16, 22).
+To this end, only those aliens who were willing to live by Israeli norms were permitted to live within the Israeli communities (Exodus 12:49, Leviticus 24:16, 22).

 Now, go and study

 *I am studying Nehemiah right now in my Old Tesatment religion class through BYU-I. I wanted further study on Nehemiah and found this post.
 I appreciate your insights and feel that you are correct in your conclusions regarding the border.
 I feel that the leaders of America must accept God in their lives in order to gain the wisdom and common sense needed to protect America’s borders.
 I wish they would study the scriptures for direction in running our country.
 I love making connections between ancient Israel and modern day.
 The scriptures are true!

 Pingback: The Wall of Jerusalem and the Stranger - Learn Biblical HebrewLearn Biblical Hebrew